twbartel/newsapi-wrapper/README.md

 ### getCategories

 Returns an array containing all valid categories, which are: business, entertainment, general, health, science, sports, technology

-### request (deprecated)

-Returns an object you can use to build a request, send it, and process the result.
-Intended to used as a chain of method calls:

-    newsapi.request()
-           .setCategory('health')
-           .setPageSize(15)
-           .send();

-request() is now optional and considered deprecated, because you can call all the request methods on newsapi directly.
-The above example would then look like this:

-    newsapi.setCategory('health')
-           .setPageSize(15)
-           .send();

 ### setCategory